 Congratulations!
 You have just been accepted and will soon be paying high tuition for a worthy education at New York University (NYU) in the heart of Midtown/Lower Manhattan.
 The main campus of NYU is clustered around Washington Square Park which is just south enough of 14th street to not be classified as Midtown but north enough of Houston street to not be classified as Lower Manhattan.
 As if waiting to get accepted didn't already make you nervous and sick to your stomach, you now have to deal with the realities of ACTUALLY attending the university.
-At the top of your bucket list is going to be dealing with the fact that you will need to move to NYC into an off campus housing situation ideally as close to NYU as possible.
+At the top of your bucket list is going to be dealing with the fact that you will need to move to NYC into an off campus housing situation ideally as close to NYU as possible or if possible, apartments near NYU.

-The Areas and Locations That Will Interest You For New York University Off Campus Housing
+The Areas and Locations That Will Interest You For New York University Off-Campus Housing

 Locating NYU University On The Map